Australian Cattle Dog Breed

 Training your Australian Cattle Dog is essential to their success as a working dog and companion.
 These dogs are highly intelligent and require plenty of mental and physical stimulation to stay happy and healthy.
 Positive reinforcement training methods, such as clicker training or reward-based training, are highly effective with this breed.

-See Also American Eskimo Dog Breed
+See Also Irish Setter Dog Breed

 When training your Australian Cattle Dog, it is important to provide plenty of opportunities for socialization, exposure to new environments and experiences, and structured exercise.
 These dogs thrive on routine and consistency, so it is important to establish a clear training program and stick to it.